i-am-/axis/content/education/pci.md

 title: 'PCI College'
 draft: false # set to "true" if you want to hide the content

-university: "PCI College, Dublin"
+university: "PCI College"
 year: "2025-2029"
-degree: "Working towards Bachelor of Psychotherapy and Councelling"
+degree: "Bachelor of Psychotherapy and Councelling"

 ---